 ||Working with union partners and other allied groups around the world, the Solidarity Center helps empower informal workers to stand up for their rights and raise their living standards.
 Photo by Solidarity Center

-Informal workers clean houses, collect refuse, park cars, drive taxis, sell food on the street and sew garments in their homes.
+Workers in the informal economy clean houses, collect refuse, park cars, drive taxis, sell food on the street and sew garments in their homes.
 In construction and agriculture, they seek out jobs as day laborers.
 At worksites, in factories, and even in schools, they are temporary or contract employees, hired over and over, always short-term.
 Informal employment is irregular and unreported.

-A December 2011 conference held in Cape Town, South Africa, and organized by the Solidarity Center.
-With the support of the U.S. Agency for International Development (USAID), the conference brought together informal workers, union leaders and researchers from around the world to explore ideas and strategies for helping precarious workers improve their lives and livelihoods.
+A December 2011 conference held in Cape Town, South Africa, organized by the Solidarity Center focused on the issues, needs and experiences of informal workers.
+With support from the U.S. Agency for International Development (USAID), the conference brought together workers in the informal economy, union leaders and researchers from around the world to explore ideas and strategies for helping precarious workers improve their lives and livelihoods.